Introduction

 I know.
 I know….

 Certainly, we can’t live by making our decisions about life according to who is going to be offended.
 I’ve been through all of the worship wars and know the drill.
-I have had so many people irritated at me because of the modern style of music.
+I have had so many people irritated at me because of the modern style of music, or that I didn’t do enough hymns, or this, that, and the other.

-However, the contemporary praise and worship style of music was an overarching strategic decision of our church leaders.
+However, the choice to do contemporary praise and worship style of music was an overarching strategic decision of our church leaders.
 Wearing hats or not wearing hats didn’t affect the ministerial decision to pursue modern praise and worship music.

 Respecting Cultural Norms– If Biblical